strace - trace system calls and signals

 - abbrev

-- Output a named constant or a set of flags instead of the raw number if
+- Outputs a named constant or a set of flags instead of the raw number if

 they are found.
 This is the default strace behaviour.